gbogard/scalajs-idb/docs/README.md

 // created/deleted from your IndexedDB database
 val schema = Schema().createObjectStore(championsStore)

-// Transaction is a pure description of an IndexedDB program,
+// A Transaction is a pure description of an IndexedDB program,
 // nothing is executed at this point val transaction: Transaction[Boolean] = for {